FerretDB/FerretDB/website/blog/_guide/YYYY-MM-DD.blog-template.md

 For partner blog posts that involve testing FerretDB with another application, store related images in the same folder (even for multiple blog posts on the same product), as `/img/blog/partner-name/image.png`.

-For other non-partner blog posts, store related blog post images in a folder using the published date as the folder name, for example, `/img/blog/2022-12-29/image.png`.
+For non-partner blog posts, store related blog post images in a folder using the published date as the folder name, for example, `/img/blog/2022-12-29/image.png`.

 Regular blog authors and engineers can be added to `authors.yml`.
 When the author information is present in `authors.yml`, fill the unique author name in the frontmatter as (`authors: [name1 name2]`).